ibizaman/selfhostblocks/README.md

 - Backup for all services.
 - Automatic creation of ZFS datasets per service.
 - LDAP and SSO integration for most services.
-- Monitoring with Grafana and Prometheus stack with provided dashboards.
+- Monitoring with Grafana and Prometheus stack with provided dashboards and integration with Scrutiny.
 - Automatic reverse proxy and certificate management for HTTPS.
 - VPN and proxy tunneling services.